lauren-johnston/lauren-johnston.github.io/_posts/2017-07-14-deleting-cpt-onomies.markdown

 to Issue field on each individual post during editing.
 For this, I needed a custom metabox that allowed me to select an Issue and save the Issue ID in the field '_custom_post_type_onomies_relationship'.
-I decided to use Advanced Custom Fields (ACF), a popular and lightweight Wordpress plugin and create a metabox with a [post object field](https://www.advancedcustomfields.com/resources/post-object/).
+I decided to use Advanced Custom Fields (ACF), a popular and lightweight Wordpress plugin, and create a metabox with a [post object field](https://www.advancedcustomfields.com/resources/post-object/).

 ![CPT-onomies ACF Field]({{ site.url }}/assets/acf-cpt-onomies-field.png)